launchdarkly-labs/ps-reference-implementation/README.md

 ---

 ### Introduction
 For enterprise customers, LaunchDarkly allows the configuration of custom roles to tailor user permissions.
-For more on these, see the LaunchDarkly official documentation.
+For more on these, see the [LaunchDarkly official documentation](https://docs.launchdarkly.com/home/members/custom-roles).

-This directory provides an example a custom role configuration that denies the user access to flags with the "terraform-managed" tag.
-For more information on tags in custom roles, see the [LaunchDarkly documentation[(https://docs.launchdarkly.com/home/account-security/custom-roles/tags)].
+This directory provides an example a [custom role configuration](https://docs.launchdarkly.com/home/account-security/custom-roles/configure) that denies the user access to flags with the "terraform-managed" tag.
+For more information on tags in custom roles, see the [LaunchDarkly documentation](https://docs.launchdarkly.com/home/account-security/custom-roles/tags).

 To add the tag to any of your Terraform-managed resources, you will need to ensure